PFAS and drinking water

 water samplers by riverTesting for PFAS

-Seqwater routinely monitors for PFAS in the region’s drinking water supplies, including:
+We regularly monitor for PFAS in our region’s drinking water supplies, including:

 • Monthly raw and treated drinking water monitoring via grab sampling at the Mount Crosby, Capalaba and Lowood Water Treatment Plants.

-The drinking water in South East Queensland continues to remain safe to drink and our enhanced monitoring program will continue to help to inform our understanding of the presence of PFAS and ongoing risk assessments.
+The drinking water in South East Queensland continues to remain safe to drink and our enhanced monitoring program will continue to help to inform our understanding of the presence of PFAS and ongoing risk assessments as required.

 Results

-Our water quality experts and scientists manage our drinking water with great care and attention and ensure our region’s drinking water meets the standards set nationally by the ADWG.
+Our water quality experts and scientists manage our drinking water with great care and attention and ensure that it meets the standards set nationally by the health professionals.

-While small amounts of PFAS have been detected in our region’s water supplies, the current guidelines are the equivalent of approximately one quarter of a teaspoon of PFOA in an Olympic-sized swimming pool and around less than a small ‘pinch’ of PFOS + PFHxS in an Olympic-sized swimming pool.
+While small amounts of PFAS have been detected in our region’s water supplies, the current guidelines are the equivalent of approximately one drop of PFOS in around three Olympic-sized swimming pools and around half a teaspoon of PFBS in an Olympic-sized swimming pool.

 January and February 2025 Raw Water Passive Sampling Results

-Overview of results: All results for PFAS are below the current and draft updated ADWG for PFAS.
+Overview of results: All results for PFAS are below the old and updated ADWG for PFAS.

 Sample Month Water Treatment Plant (WTP) PFOS (ng/L) PFHxS (ng/L) PFOA (ng/L)